Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Method

 where $\epsilon_i$ is drawn from a uniform distribution.
 For each iteration, we performed a linear fit of the simulated magnitudes versus phase angle following Equation \ref{Eq:1}, to obtain the slope $\beta$ (the phase coefficient) and the intercept $H$ (the absolute magnitude).

 For objects without a reported amplitude in LCDB, we applied a two-step estimation.
 First, we calculated the standard deviation of the observed reduced magnitudes.
 We then generated a perturbed set of magnitudes by adding random Gaussian noise with this standard deviation.
 A linear fit of these perturbed magnitudes versus phase angle was performed to obtain a preliminary estimate of the absolute magnitude $H$.
+Then, using the $H$ values and amplitudes from the LCDB, we constructed a median curve in the $\Delta m$-$H$ plane (red curve in Fig. \ref{mediancurve}) by binning the data into 13 bins containing equal numbers of objects, spanning the full range of $H$ values.

-Then, using the $H$ values and amplitudes from LCDB, we created a median curve in the space of $\Delta m$ versus $H$ (red curve in Fig. \ref{mediancurve}) by binning the space into 13 equally sized bins between the maximum and minimum values of $H$.
 For objects with no known rotational amplitude, we used their preliminary $H$ estimate to determine the appropriate bin and assigned the median $\Delta m$ value of that bin.
 If an object had an $H$ value outside the LCDB range (i.e., fainter or brighter than the catalog limits), we assigned the amplitude corresponding to the first or last bin, respectively.
 We then re-ran the Monte Carlo procedure with 2$\,$000 iterations following the same steps as for objects with known amplitude.

 Individual results for each object and filter were saved as separate CSV files.
 Additionally, a summary catalog containing the median $\beta$, median $H$, their standard deviations ($\sigma$), the minimum and range of observed phase angles, and the number of observations was produced for further analysis.
-One example of the processing is shown in Fig. \ref{2006QF181} for 2006 QF181.
+One example of the processing is shown in Fig. \ref{example_phasecurve} for 2007 RW10.